 If you want to get off the beaten track and see more of the beautiful natural surroundings, take a half or full day tour, trails range from easy to hardcore.

-24. Keep fit with the locals – Football, Basketball, Tennis, Zumba or hit the gym
+24. Keep fit with the locals – Football, Basketball, Tennis, or hit the gym

 Basketball is practically the national sport and you will see areas of grass with a net everywhere.
 Just in front of Municipal Hall/Moalboal Sports Complex (near where the bus drops you off), there are floodlit courts for tennis, basketball and an area for football.

-The small “new gym” is located opposite Mad Cow Resto Bar in Moalboal.
+There is a small gym opposite Juan Shot in Moalboal town.
 It has some free weights and equipment, plus a a small fan but it will do the job if you want to keep up the gun show and hit the beach!
 Cost is P30 for a session.